Quantum generative adversarial network for generating discrete distribution: Numerical simulation

 But our goal is not merely producing correct BAS patterns.
 The distribution of the generated patterns is expected to be the same as that of the training dataset, i.e., uniform distribution in our case.
 KL divergence is usually used to measure how one probability distribution diverges from a second, expected probability distribution, which is defined by

 where $P_d$ and $P_{\vec{\theta}}$ are the real data distribution and the generated distribution, respectively. $\mathrm{KLD}(P_d\|P_{\vec{\theta}})$ is non-negative and equals zero if and only if $P_d=P_{\vec{\theta}}$ almost everywhere.
 The distribution of the generated samples can be estimated by their frequency of occurrences.
 In numerical simulation, the exact distribution can be obtained from the wave function.
 We draw the variation of the KL divergence w.r.t. the number of epoches in Fig. \ref{fig:KLD1}.
+The number of layers influences the performance of the quantum GAN.
 For $L=1,2$, the capacity of the generator is not enough for generating the target distribution.
 A large standard deviation means in some runs the generator can produce the target distribution, but in other runs it can generate only part of the valid BAS patterns.
 For $L=3$, the trained generator can generate the target distribution in most of the 30 runs.
-For $L=4,5,6$, the KL divergence always converges to zero, which demonstrates the representation power of deeper quantum circuits.
+For $L=4,5,6$, the KL divergence always converges to zero, which demonstrates that a deeper generative quantum circuit has better representation power.

 We also plot the loss functions of both the generator and the discriminator w.r.t. the number of epoches in Fig. \ref{fig:loss1}.
 When the adversarial game reaches equilibrium, the output of the discriminator is 1/2 for both real and generated samples.
 By substituting $D(x_i)=1/2$ into Eq. (\ref{eq:BCE}), we have $J_{final}=-\log\frac{1}{2}\approx 0.693$.
 From Fig. \ref{fig:loss1} we can see that for $L=1,2$, the averages of two loss functions are separated.
 With the increase of $L$, they gradually converge to $J_{final}$.